IbenFlores/decide_for_me/README.md

 --------------
 * **Target:** Undecisive people with doubts that need solving.
 * **Pain:** People can't decide between options and need a second opinion in order to solve them
-* **solution:** App for posting dilemmas and allowing other users to help you with them
+* **solution:** App for posting dilemmas and allowing other users to help you with them by voting on the option they think is the best
 ----------------------------------------------------------------------------------------------------
 Our team:
 --------